Eyes All Around

 The convex mirror in the Arnolfini Portrait is a lynchpin in David Hockney and Charles Falco’s controversial assertion that Renaissance painters like Van Eyck used optical tools such as curved mirrors and cameras obscura to achieve an uncanny degree of geometric realism.I am less interested in their thesis than my own, which I’ve never read anywhere else (though I certainly welcome relevant citations from readers who might be better educated on such matters!)
 It is my humble belief, based on my limited knowledge of Northern Renaissance painting and an only slightly more nuanced understanding of Western esoterism, that Jan Van Eyck’s understanding of geometry is at least partially intuitive, the product of a heightened state of sensory awareness occasioned by a profound understanding of the ecstatic techniques of alchemy.

 It is an oft-romanticized fact that Van Eyck was an alchemist.
-What is less well-known among the general public, presumably, is that alchemy was not limited to the practice of trying to turn lower metals into gold, as is a common misconception.
+Astute readers will already be aware that alchemy was not limited to the practice of trying to turn lower metals into gold, as is a common misconception.
 The process by which lower metals are “transmuted” into gold is, for the alchemist, a largely symbolic one.
 To be sure, many alchemists engaged in laboratory work which may be accurately described as proto-chemistry, however the greatest aim of this work was to build an experiential knowledge of the properties of matter.
 The real “lead” that must be turned into “gold” is always that of the alchemist’s own consciousness; from the crude, unrefined material of profane experience to the direct perceptual apprehension of the eternal dimension inherent in everything.

-Nowhere is Van Eyck’s alchemical achievement more gloriously demonstrated than The Adoration of the Mystic Lamb, the lower central panel of the Ghent Altarpiece, a painting begun by his brother Hubert and completed by Jan upon the elder Van Eyck’s death.
+Nowhere is Van Eyck’s alchemical achievement more gloriously demonstrated than The Adoration of the Mystic Lamb, the lower central panel of the Ghent Altarpiece, a painting, as legend has it, initiated by his mysterious and otherwise unknown brother Hubert and completed by Jan upon the elder Van Eyck’s death.

 Entire careers have been made out of the hashing and re-hashing of the intricate iconography of this painting.
 All of this is very interesting, however I would like to focus on the geometric and illusory properties of the painting: specifically that it contains a painting-within-a-painting that is literally hidden in plain sight, just as the kingdom of heaven is “spread out upon the earth, though men do not see it.”